 Millennial’s definition of white privilege is often described by examples.
 Ross Quinn, senior at NOCCA, is a Caucasian man who understands white privilege.
 He first became aware of it in theater.
 “I have been up against people of color who are actors.
 We could have equal amount of training and ability and being good for the part.”
 Quinn said.
 “But because the director was white, it probably just registered to them that I was better.
 We live in a world where white people and white culture are on a higher pedestal.”

-Jesslyn Magee, a 24-year-old from Corona, California said racial advantage’s in society come from a specific ethnic group’s domination in a community.
+Jesslyn Mitchell, a 24-year-old from Corona, California said racial advantage’s in society come from a specific ethnic group’s domination in a community.

-“Privilege is being a part of the major culture, and always having your culture validated,” Magee said.
+“Privilege is being a part of the major culture, and always having your culture validated,” Mitchell said.

-White privilege comes from the nation’s laws that were built to favor Caucasian people over black people, said Magee.
+White privilege comes from the nation’s laws that were built to favor Caucasian people over black people, said Mitchell.

 According to Kate Kokontis, who dissertated Critical Race Theory in America, defining white privilege is simply having everyday advantages.